-Search Replace DB version 3.1.0 allows you to carry out database wide search/replace actions that don't damage PHP serialized strings or objects with a user friendly interface and experience.
+Search Replace DB version 3.1.0 is a user-friendly, front-end tool for developers that allows them to carry out database wide search/replace actions that don't damage PHP serialized strings or objects.

 A typical WP install with this script would have the folders as follows:

 Do not install Search Replace DB to the root folder or in WP’s own folder hierarchy or you risk all sorts of potential problems.
 Just don’t.
 It must run in its own folder.

 If you are in any doubt whatsoever about how to use this standalone script, then please consider getting an expert in.
 It’s a really powerful bit of code that if used badly can damage a WP install beyond repair.
 If you want help, get in somebody like us, for example, or any of the other great guys listed over at CodePoet.

 The code is supplied under the GPL V3 and is fully open source.
 Do be aware that this means people can change this code and offer it up, and that other versions may be worse… or better.
 It is code for developers, by developers, and you should only use code from sources you trust.